Managed federation overview

 Apollo provides free managed federation support for data graphs that use Apollo Federation.

-With managed federation, your gateway is no longer responsible for fetching schemas from your implementing services on startup.
-Instead, your implementing services push their schemas to the Apollo schema registry, which verifies that they successfully compose into a federated schema.
+With managed federation, your gateway is no longer responsible for fetching schemas from your subgraphs on startup.
+Instead, your subgraphs push their schemas to the Apollo schema registry, which verifies that they successfully compose into a federated schema.

-On composition success, Studio updates a dedicated configuration file that's stored in Google Cloud Services, which your gateway regularly polls for updates:
+On composition success, Studio updates your graph's latest configuration, which is available at a special endpoint (called the uplink) that your gateway regularly polls for updates:

 Managed federation helps your organization safely validate, coordinate, deploy, and monitor changes to your graph.
 It provides:

-You can modify service schemas (and even add or remove entire services from your graph) without needing to modify or redeploy your gateway.
+You can modify subgraph schemas (and even add or remove entire subgraphs from your graph) without needing to modify or redeploy your gateway.
 As the point of entry to your entire data graph, your gateway should maximize its uptime.

-Whenever your gateway obtains an updated configuration from Studio, it knows that the updated set of schemas will compose, because Studio has already successfully composed them.
+Whenever your gateway obtains an updated configuration from Studio, it knows that the updated set of schemas will compose, because the configuration includes the latest composed supergraph schema.

-The gateway also knows that your implementing services are prepared to handle operations against the updated set of schemas.
-This is because your services should register their updated schemas as part of their deployment, meaning they're definitely running by the time the gateway is aware of the configuration change.
+The gateway also knows that your subgraphs are prepared to handle operations against the updated set of schemas.
+This is because your subgraphs should register their updated schemas as part of their deployment, meaning they're definitely running by the time the gateway is aware of the configuration change.

-And whenever an implementing service accidentally pushes a schema change that doesn't compose, Studio continues to provide the most recent valid configuration to your gateway.
+And whenever a subgraph accidentally pushes a schema change that doesn't compose, Studio continues to provide the most recent valid configuration to your gateway.

 By using a configuration manager that's external to your gateway, you help ensure the safety of certain schema changes.
-For example, if you want to migrate a type or field from one implementing service's schema to another, you can perform this migration safely only if you externalize your configuration.
+For example, if you want to migrate a type or field from one subgraph's schema to another, you can perform this migration safely only if you externalize your configuration.

 Ready to try out out?
 Continue to Setup.